Nhi4912/interview/docs/interview-checklist.md

 ---

-_This checklist provides a structured approach to frontend interview preparation, ensuring you cover all essential topics and are well-prepared for Big Tech interviews._
+_This checklist provides a structured approach to frontend interview preparation, ensuring you cover all essential topics and are well-prepared for companies interviews._